Lego Serious Play: From experiment to open source product

 The development of the Lego Serious Play product line in the Lego Group involved several teams and more than 20 iterations.
-Work at the Lego Group began with the owner Mr. Kjeld Kirk Kristiansen.
-Initially he was hesitant but presented with the early findings he became convinced that Roos and Victor's ideas had business value and decided to encourage and sponsor a commercial application under the auspices of the Lego Group.
-As the method developed in real-time sessions with various companies, results were robust and reproducible.
+Work at the Lego Group began with its owner Mr. Kjeld Kirk Kristiansen.
+He was initially hesitant, but after reviewing the early findings, he became concluded that Roos and Victor's ideas had business value and decided to support a commercial application under the auspices of the Lego Group.

 In 1999, the Lego Group submitted an application to protect the Serious Play trademark.
 While the Lego Serious Play methodology is currently open source, its trademark is still owned and protected by the Lego Group.
 The trademark applies to the Lego product line with dedicated Lego Serious Play kits.

-Initially in 2001, a subsidiary of the Lego Group called Executive Discovery submitted the application to patent the methodology and the material product line.
-Later in 2006 Executive Discovery re-submitted the patent application.
+In 2001, Executive Discovery, a subsidiary of the Lego Group, submitted the application to patent the methodology and the material product line.
+Executive Discovery re-submitted the patent application in 2006.
 However, U.S. patent office never issued the official patent because by 2008 the application was abandoned by the applicant.
-Therefore, the Lego Serious Play methodology was never patent protected.
+The Lego Serious Play methodology was therefore never patent protected.

 In 2010, the Lego Group made the methodology open source, releasing the Lego Serious Play methodology under a Creative Commons community-based licence.
 The main Lego Serious Play communities are: Association of Master Trainers, LSPConnect, Serious Play Pro, Global Federation of LSP Master Trainers.

-In 2019, Playmobil released their competing material product Playmobil Pro that uses a similar set of plastic figurines and toys for story telling.
+In 2019, Playmobil released Playmobil Pro, a competing prduct that uses a similar set of plastic figurines and toys for storytelling.